SweekruthShetty/employee-dashboard/README.md

 ```

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Contributing
+1. Fork the repository
+2. Create your feature branch
+3. Commit changes
+4. Push to the branch
+5. Create a Pull Request

 ## Additional Resources